abelardojarab/emacs-config/.emacs.d/flycheck/doc/community/people.rst

 Maintainers
 -----------

-* **Sebastian Wiesner** (:gh:`lunaryorn`, head maintainer, GPG key ``5C42FE98``)
+* **Sebastian Wiesner** (:gh:`lunaryorn`, owner, GPG key ``5C42FE98``)
-* Clément Pit--Claudel (:gh:`cpitclaudel`, maintainer)
+* **Clément Pit--Claudel** (:gh:`cpitclaudel`, owner)

 We maintain Flycheck and all official extensions within the `Flycheck organisation`_, and set the direction and scope Flycheck.
-We also accept or decline pull requests and feature proposals, implement changes and fix bugs in Flycheck.
+We review and accept pull requests and feature proposals and fix bugs in Flycheck

-Our GPG keys are used to sign commits on Github and to sign release tags for Flycheck.
+Emphasized users are also owners of the `Flycheck Organisation`_, and thus have administrative privileges for all repositories in Flycheck.
+Notably only owners can currently make Flycheck releases, and their GPG keys sign release tags for Flycheck.

 Mention with ``@flycheck/maintainers``.